Break-Even Analysis: The Minimum Viable Numerai Model

 Line chart of break-even percentile over time showing a 10-round rolling average of models below the zero-score threshold, fluctuating between 30% and 80% across rounds 200 to 1,200

 The rolling average swings between 30% and 80%.
-Recent rounds sit in the 60-70% range, meaning only about a third of staked models post a positive raw score.
+Recent rounds peaked near the 60-70% range before falling back toward the middle of the historical band.
 The troughs coincide with difficult market regimes where even consensus predictions underperform.

 The break-even bar is not stable.
 It shifts with market conditions, meta-model composition, and model crowding.
-The percentage below break-even has trended upward from the mid-tournament era, suggesting the field has gotten harder as participation grew.
+The percentage below break-even has moved in long waves rather than around a stable baseline, which matters more than any single recent print.

 Payout Factor Compression